 - BEE DISEASE INSURANCE

-For full details of the cover of your Bee Disease Insurance can be found on the BBKA Website.
-A summary of cover is listed on your BDI Certificate.
+cover can be found on the BBKA Website.
+A summary of cover is printed on

 - EVENTS and MEETINGS

-The Association runs a beginners course for new members each year.
+Association runs a course for beginners each year as well as sessions for

 - WEALDEN APIARIST

 The HWBKA produces a magazine entitled the Wealden Apiarist.
 This will

 generally contain details of future events, reports on previous events, and